Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

-CompanyA also uses the Citrix Web App and API protection service to prevent volumetric attacks and app-layer DDoS attacks against webs apps which are not on-prem.
+CompanyA also uses the Citrix Web App and API protection service to prevent volumetric attacks and app-layer DDoS attacks against web apps which are not on-prem.

-As contractors and temp workers interact with SaaS, web, and virtual apps and desktops they often access non-CompanyA sanctioned internet sites.
-To help protect contractors and organization, CompanyA incorporates Citrix Secure Internet Access and Security Analytics into the design.
+As contractors and temp workers interact with SaaS, web, virtual apps and desktops they often access non-CompanyA sanctioned internet sites.
+To help protect contractors and organizations, CompanyA incorporates Citrix Secure Internet Access and Security Analytics into the design.

 - Contractor and temp worker endpoint devices are company managed and will use Citrix Secure Internet Access to proxy internet traffic when:

 - Contractors and temp workers access virtual apps and desktops.
-The Virtual Apps and Desktops infrastructure has the Citrix Secure Internet Access agent installed to proxy and filter internet traffic.
+The DaaS infrastructure has the Citrix Secure Internet Access agent installed to proxy and filter internet traffic.

-- CompanyA has decided that Social Media sites will be redirected to the Citrix Secure Browser service to isolate and offload that internet traffic from the Virtual Apps and Desktops infrastracture.
+- CompanyA has decided that Social Media sites will be redirected to the Citrix Remote Browser Isolation service to isolate and offload that internet traffic from the DaaS infrastructure.
 Citrix Secure Internet Access is used as its Secure Web Gateway.

 As many websites are now encrypted, part of this security process is decrypting the traffic and inspecting.
 The service does not decrypt specific categories of websites, such as financial and health-related sites, to ensure employee privacy.